Communication in a crisis is tough, emotions run high, accurate information can be hard to find and everyone wants to know everything immediately.

 For other businesses, it’s more applicable to have relationships with local police departments.
 Whatever comes up, you need a trusted third party you can rely on for contextual information.

 Build your Plan

 It might seem simple, but a good crisis communication plan spells out everything for the user and helps the team maximize every minute.
 The people implementing the plan may not be the same people who wrote the plan.
-You don’t want to be wasting time tracking down a key leader’s cell number or writing messaging that could have been be done months ahead of time.
+You don’t want to be wasting time tracking down a key leader’s cell number or writing messaging that could have been done months ahead of time.

-For each contact the list should include a full name, title, a pic, and complete home contact information.
+For each contact, the list should include a full name, title, a pic, and complete home contact information.
 It’s not enough to list, “Head of Web Marketing.”
 You need to be able to reach everyone on this core team no matter what is going on and where they are.

-Write up media releases, employee messaging and social media posts that will correspond with each of the scenarios for which you are planning.
+Write up media releases, employee messaging, and social media posts that will correspond with each of the scenarios for which you are planning.
 You can fill in the details and tweak the text to reflect a real event when one happens.

 Keep the plan in a place that is secure but accessible.
-Print each member of team a copy of the plan so there is something to refer to if the digital version isn’t available.
+Print each member of the team a copy of the plan so there is something to refer to if the digital version isn’t available.

 Test and Learn